lau1944/shark/README.md

 A Flutter server rendering framework

-Welcome to contribute your code !!!
+After i finish the project structure, I would draw a project diagram and dev roadmap.
+At that time, welcome to contribute your code !!!